raifcoonjah/Xtweaks-debloater/README.md

 6. From the Debugging section, tap USB debugging to turn on or off.
 7. If prompted, tap OK to confirm.
 3. Battery Drain/Lag?
+- It's nearly impossible to get any battery drain from these commands, but you never know shit happens.
+If this is the case then your only solution is to backup everything using Smart Switch then Reset your phone.